Transforming online visa applications for the Home Office

 Home Office Building

-Beta launched on time and passed stringent assessment laid down by Government Digital Services.
+to launch beta on time and pass stringent assessment laid down by Government Digital Services

 The Home Office is a ministerial department of the Government of the United Kingdom, responsible for immigration, security and law and order.
 As such, it is responsible for policing in England and Wales, fire and rescue services in England, visas and immigration, and the Security Service.